knative/docs/docs/snippets/quickstart-install.md

             ```

     === "Using a binary"
-         You can install the `quickstart` plugin by downloading the executable binary for your system and placing it in the `~/.config/kn/plugins` directory.
+         You can install the `quickstart` plugin by downloading the executable binary for your system and placing it on your `PATH` (for example, in `/usr/local/bin`).

          A link to the latest stable binary release is available on the <a href="https://github.com/knative-sandbox/kn-plugin-quickstart/releases"> `quickstart` release page</a>.